The following is a prelude to Video Episode 11 you can either click here to watch the video or read through and click at the end.

 In a smart way we are breaking this steep climb into two chunks with the heat.

-Crossing the South Mowich River every summer is hazardous.
+Crossing the North Mowich has a nice footbridge but the South Mowich River is hazardous each summer.
 Many times the footbridge shifts sideways or rolls or is found downriver.
 People have lost their lives crossing here a number of times.

-Upon approach the shifting boulders from the raging river, I rocks knocking could be heard from under the murky swift, waters.
-The river’s edges appeared unsettled and could easily in a whoosh disappear from underfoot, I imagine.
+Upon approach the shifting boulders from the raging river, rocks and boulders knocking could be heard from under the murky swift, waters.
+The river’s edges appeared unsettled and I could easily imagine a whoosh making the bed of the raging river disappear from underfoot.
 A shifting of the footbridge while crossing could easily toss either one of us into the water.

 After returning from our trip we learn a man had fallen in a few days after we crossed and had died.
 This summer would be no different that others of the past.